Delta Airlines Pet Policy: Take your pets along on vacation

 - It should be noted that Delta pet policy will accept pets on the basis of FCFS.
 The number of pet boxes allowed in the cabin is limited, so be sure to book in advance.

 What Pets are Permitted on Delta Flights?

-Small cats, dogs, and poultry traveling on flights.
+Small cats, dogs, and poultry travel on flights.
 On international flights, pets are not allowed in First, Business, or Business Elite Class.
 Moreover, on certain domestic flights, this condition is applicable, especially if the route takes over 5-6 hours.
 At the same time, all other pets of larger weight and size will be transported as cargo.
-Moreover, you may book Delta Airlines tickets for Domestic pets 14 days before the flight’s scheduled departure time.
+Moreover, you may book Delta Airlines Booking for Domestic pets 14 days before the flight’s scheduled departure time.